GIimmer/doppleCafe/README.md

 ![Explore Input View](https://i.imgur.com/pHI78ej.jpg)

 Once the city is selected the backend API...
-1. Checks if the cites cafes have been vectorized and cached
-  * If not processes using above described steps
+1. Checks if the cites cafes have been vectorized and cached -> if not process using steps described above
 1. Because K-Means does not work well with sparse high-dimensional data, run PCA to compress cafe text to 5d representations
 1. Run K-Means to group cafes by similarity